sandervanbree/braintime/README.md

 **Loading data**

 `braintime` works with FieldTrip formatted electrophysiological data.
 This can be electroencephalography (EEG), magnetoencephalography (MEG), or intracranial data.
+Two data structures are needed:

+- Clock time data: the to-be-warped data structure.

+- Warping sources: the data structure used to warp, containing the to-be-selected warping signal.